nutankillada/testpython/Day-06/01-Notes/Logical Operators.md

 Logical operators in Python are used to manipulate and combine Boolean values.
 These operators allow you to perform logical operations such as AND, OR, and NOT.

+Logical operators only work on boolean variables('True' and 'False')

 ## List of Logical Operators

 1. **AND (and):** Returns `True` if both operands are `True`.